 d.
 Association and Affiliation

 - Membership classes and categories

-i.
-Full Members
+- Full Members

 Full members must complete an application form (Form HAA/01), sign to agree to be bound by the rules of the Association, and pay the first subscription.
 They will have the right to vote at Annual Meetings.

 ii.
 Honorary Members